 Following a successful two-month holiday season here at the Shaftesbury Theatre at Christmas 2015, this show returns here in July 2019 for a two month summer season with a new cast.

 Previewed 14 November 2015, Opened 16 November 2015, Closed 3 January 2016 at the Shaftesbury Theatre in London

-The world's best-selling touring magic show The Illusionists in London for a strictly limited season - with special guest star Jamie Raven from ITV's Britain's Got Talent
+With special guest star Jamie Raven from ITV's Britain's Got Talent

 The cast for this London West End staging of the tour features the Magician Jamie Raven - runner-up in Britain's Got Talent 2015, this is his West End debut; from Italy, the Escapologist Andrew Basso who is the only person in the world to perform Houdini's famous Water Torture Cell with absolutely no covers; the Inventor, Kevin James who is known for his innovative illusions having created some of the most celebrated illusions of the last century; the Deductionist Colin Cloud who mixes mind magic and brain science to leave you convinced he's a mystical savant with the hypnotic powers of a calculated angel; and the Warrior Ben Blaque who has dazzled crowds across this world with his completely unique display of archery and showmanship.
 Other cast to be announced.
 Directed by Neil Dorward with choreography by Neil Dorward, illusion designs by Don Wayne, lighting by Paul Miller, costumes by Angela Aaron, video by Darrel Maloney and music by Evan Jolly.